komal-kp/Time-Series-Analysis/README.md

 Committed new changes because of mixing of files.
 Haven't changed the original solution files.
-Deleted extra files. all mini project files(codes,ppt , py and ipynb) added separately.
+Deleted extra files. all mini project files(codes,ppt , py and ipynb) added separately and also in zip.